natemarks/cdk-starter/README.md

 you can then extend yor CDK project with the same.
 In this project, CDK builds my resources, and I extend that with pyton modules that do things like discover AMI IDs, external peering targets, etc.
+5) Automatic resource tagging: CDK makes it easy to automatically tag all taggable resources.
+This is important if you have many teams sharing a sandbox account.
+They make it easy to clean up.

+I like tags like:

+ - 'owner' ('Nate Marks')
+ - 'owner_email' ('npmarks@gmail.com')
+ - 'iac_project' ('github.com/natemarks/cdk-starter')

 NOTE: GNU Make is useful for automating common project tasks, like testing and